integreat-io/map-transform/README.md

 There is a shortcut when defining fields without default values.
 The `fields` object `{'title': 'content.heading'}` is exactly the same as `{'title': {path:
 'content.heading'}}`.

+The `transform` and `transformRev` props will transform a field or an object, and should be set to a transform function or an array of transform functions.
+A transform function is a pure function that accepts a value and returns a value, and whatever happens between that is up to the transform function.
+An array of transform functions will be run from left to right, and each function will be called with the return value from the previous function.
+The return value of the final function is set used as the field value or the object.

+Note that MapTransform does not put any restriction on the transform functions, so it is up to you to make sure the transformations make sense for the field or object it is used on.

+A special feature of the transform pipeline, is that a transform function might have another transform function specified on a `rev` prop, that should do the opposite of the base function.
+When specifying a `transform` pipeline and no `transformRev`, MapTransform will create a reverse pipeline from the `rev` functions on the `transform` pipeline, which will be executed from right to left.
+This might be handy in some cases, as you might have reusable transform functions that will know how to reverse their transformations, and by defining a transform pipeline, you also define the reverse option.

 ### Running the tests